The Best Ways to Help Your Child Find a Job

 5. Emphasize the importance of gaining experience and experimenting with interests through internships and summer jobs starting during high school.
 Don’t fixate on money; encourage even unpaid internships to build resume fodder.
 It will pay off later.

-7. Preach the gospel of networking.
+7. Stress the importance of career networking.
 Share examples of how utilizing contacts has helped you and others during job searches.
 Help them to organize a networking campaign by sharing your family/friend contacts and coaching them about effective ways to approach contacts.
 Make sure your college-age child reaches out to their career and alumni offices and asks about networking contacts in fields of interest and networking events sponsored by their college.

 9. Review job/internship postings with them from their school’s databases and sites like Indeed.com.
 Set weekly goals for applications.
 Help critique and proofread their cover letters.

-10. Get involved with their school’s career services.
+10. Get involved with their school’s career services office.
 Volunteer to help your child’s career office with networking events and career days.
-You will meet other parents who may be of assistance to your child in a “you rub my back, and I will rub yours” manner.
+You will meet other parents who may be of assistance to your child in a “you scratch my back, and I’ll scratch yours” manner.

-11. Avoid speaking to employers on your child’s behalf or accompanying your child to career events or interviews.
+11. Avoid speaking to employers on your child’s behalf or accompanying your son or daughter to career events or interviews.
 Help to equip them with knowledge and skills and then let them fight their own battles.
 Assist with transportation as needed if they aren’t able to drive themselves.

 12. Don’t make your adult children too comfortable with hanging out at home after graduation.
 Make sure they take on as much financial responsibility as possible—it will motive them to get a good job.
 Hold them accountable for taking productive steps like those above to seek employment while you are subsidizing them.